 - Mid-distance races cover a total distance of 100 to 300 miles within a span of two or three days.

 - However, the awards for the long-distance races are the holy grail of this dog sport.
 These races may cover a total distance of 300 to a thousand miles over a span of a few days to a couple of weeks.

-It’s worth noting that there are races all over the world – not just Alaska.
-Huskies and fellow sled dogs travel to Norway, Russia, New Zealand and Canada for events as well.
+It’s worth noting that there are races happening all over the world – and not just Alaska.
+Huskies and fellow sled dog breeds travel to Norway, Russia, New Zealand and Canada for events as well.

 Huskies Dominate the Iditarod Trail Race

 And the most famous long-distance dog sled race of them all is none other than the Iditarod Trail Race that spans 1,100 miles and wiggles through the entire state of Alaska.

 This annual race happens just once a year in March, attracting over 100 participants and their 14 to 16-member team of dogs.